DFE-Digital/tra-digital-design-history/app/posts/get-an-identity/2022-09-16-same-user-different-email.md

 - because the email address is new, we ask for their details again and try to find a match
 - they give us the same details, and we match the same record, but now the emails are different

+We cannot let the user immediately continue.
+We need to guard against this case, because a bad actor with the right personal details could be trying to gain access to their account.

 This design decides what will happen in this scenario.
 During MVP we expect this scenario to be rare.

 ## When the user matches but the email doesn’t